The good news about addiction is that with the right knowledge and treatment, many addicts can, and do, recover quite quickly.

 - CPD certificate, that also counts towards the Human Givens Diploma

 Who is this course suitable for?

-- Anyone wishing to better understand the process of addiction ‒ and why we are so prone to addictive behaviour ‒ no jargon is used
+- Anyone wishing to better understand the process of addiction ‒ and why we are so prone to addictive behaviour and substance abuse ‒ no jargon is used

 - Anyone wanting to find out why withdrawal can be so painful, how to minimise its symptoms ‒ and how to prevent relapses

 - All members of the caring and welfare professions including: drug workers, youth workers, doctors, nurses, psychotherapists, counsellors, clinical psychologists, occupational therapists, psychiatrists, cognitive behavioural therapists, teachers, social workers, support workers

 - If you want to know about more effective ways to treat addictive behaviour ‒ whether for professional or personal reasons ‒ this course is for you.